 - (e) Vacancies which arise on a shift between the six (6) months bidding can be assigned to employees not subject to bidding or may be offered to others based on seniority.
-Involuntary assignments from lack of volunteers will be done in accordance with section 3(a) above. - (f) Correctional Officer I's who attain thirty (30) months seniority between the six (6) months bidding cycle and persons promoted on a permanent basis to Correctional Officer II between the six (6) months bidding cycle, shall have their name placed on the bottom of the seniority roster for purposes of offering of assignments under subsection 5(e) above. - (g) Correctional Officer I's with less than thirty (30) months seniority shall not have bidding rights under this subsection - (h) Seniority under this Section (shift bidding) is defined as length of continuous Departmental service.
+Involuntary assignments from lack of volunteers will be done in accordance with section 3(a) above. - (f) Correctional Officer I's who attain twenty (20) months seniority between the six (6) months bidding cycle and persons promoted on a permanent basis to Correctional Officer II between the

+- six (6) months bidding cycle, shall have their name placed on the bottom of the seniority roster for purposes of offering of assignments under subsection 5(e) above. - (g) Correctional Officer I's with less than twenty (20) months seniority shall not have bidding rights under this subsection - (h) Seniority under this Section (shift bidding) is defined as length of continuous Departmental service.
+The tie-breaker for employees having the same seniority shall be as follows: - (i) Continuous Classified service: - (ii) Earliest Month and Daye of Birth in the Calendar Year; - (iii) Coin Flip.

 Employees who accept an interim assignment to another classification for less than six (6) months and who returns, shall retain their seniority within that classification but shall not be able to bid while absent.

-6. POST ASSIGNMENTS
+5. POST ASSIGNMENTS

-- (a) After shift bidding has been completed under Section 5, and after employees have been assigned to posts based on special skill or experience or lack thereof, all other Correctional Officers who received shift assignments under Section 5 shall receive post assignments based on seniority as defined in Section 5(h), above. - (b) Management retains the right to change such post assignments temporarily or for the duration of the bidding cycle based on the operating needs of the facility. - (c) Any such decision to make or change a post assignment other than on the basis of seniority shall be grievable up to but not beyond Step I of the grievance procedure. - (d) The department-wide labor management committee may issue guidelines for implementing the post bidding process under this Section or for changing the post assignment process at the Rutland facility.
+- (a) After shift bidding has been completed under Section 4, and after employees have been assigned to posts based on special skill or experience or lack thereof, all other Correctional Officers who received shift assignments under Section 4 shall receive post assignments based on seniority as defined in Section 4(h), above. - (b) Management retains the right to change such post assignments temporarily or for the duration of the bidding cycle based on the operating needs of the facility. - (c) Any such decision to make or change a post assignment other than on the basis of seniority shall be grievable up to but not beyond Step I of the grievance procedure. - (d) The department-wide labor management committee may issue guidelines for implementing the post bidding process under this Section or for changing the post assignment process at the Rutland facility.
 The local labor management committee at each facility may develop further guidelines for customizing implementation at each such facility.
-In no event shall such consultation efforts be utilized to prevent the timely implementation of this Section.

-(e) Nothing herein shall preclude the State from conducting the bidding for both shift and post assignments simultaneously.
+In no event shall such consultation efforts be utilized to prevent the timely implementation of this Section. - (e) Nothing herein shall preclude the State from conducting the bidding for both shift and post assignments simultaneously.